 I’ll be writing about the video How To Write Characters Learning Information – Writing Advice and Tips, from the writing advice series I’m doing on YouTube with Jonathan McKinney.

-If in your story you have a character that needs to learn a piece of information that is crucial to your story, you can have them learn it one of two ways.
-That can either learn it by working for it and finding it out because they’ve quested to accomplish that, or they can learn it by a chance because they hear another character discussing it or the stumble on it by mistake because of somebody else’s error.
+In your story, your character may need to learn a piece of information that is crucial to your story.
+You can have them learn it one of two ways.
+They can either learn it by working for it and finding it out because they’ve quested to accomplish their goal.
+Or they can learn it by a chance because they hear another character discussing it or the stumble on it by mistake because of somebody else’s error.

 When your character goes to find the information and accomplishes that goal, you have a good story.
 When they chance upon it, you have a fluke.
-And it happens quite regularly in stories that the Protagonist bumps into somebody who happens to have the information they need, or they happen to be in the same diner as criminals discussing their plans.
-The accidental information discovery means your character hasn’t struggled, overcome a challenge, and hasn’t learned anything or developed as a person.
+And it happens quite regularly in stories that the Protagonist bumps into somebody who happens to have the information they need.
+Perhaps they happen to be in the same diner as criminals discussing their plans.
+Characters learning information by accident means they haven’t struggled.
+They haven’t overcome a challenge or developed as a person.

 When the information that solves a problem for them that they’ve been struggling with throughout your entire story comes to them by landing on their plate by chance, it feels unearned.
 It’s never believable, and it’s always a bit of an eyeroll, and it’s completely avoidable.

 When you’re writing your character attempting to overcome a problem, you’re essentially trying to figure out overcome that problem yourself.
-And if you can’t figure out how to do it, writing them chancing upon it is just your way of getting out of that problem easily for yourself, rather than putting the effort in and figuring out what to do.
+If you can’t figure out how to do it, writing them chancing upon it is just your way of getting out of that problem easily for yourself.
+You are choosing not to put the effort into figuring out what to do.
 And that comes across.
 It’s boring and lazy story telling.

 Seeing characters struggle and push and overcome conflict in their path to accomplish their goals is entertaining.
 Watching them learn and improve in their competency as their character arc moves forward is entertaining.
 The struggle is the point of the story.
 The sense at the end of a story when things have just fallen into place rather than your character pushing them into place is of disappointment, not satisfaction.